Publicly-Detectable Watermarking for Language Models: Extra Discussion

 \paragraph{Embedding multiple watermarked blocks}

-The scheme described above embeds one signature in a fixed number of output bits.
+\Cref{fig:gadget} above embeds one signature in a fixed number of output bits.
 To extend this scheme to support arbitrarily large output, we can tile the block structure defined above sequentially until the desired length is reached.

-When $n$ is large enough to permit multiple message-signature pairs, we can leverage the pseudorandomness of the signature to use significantly fewer tokens.
-Specifically, to embed $k$ message-signature segments, we only need $k \cdot (\ell + \ell \cdot \lambda_\sigma) - (k-1) \cdot \ell$ tokens given $\lambda_\sigma \geq \ell$.
-Note that in practice, $\lambda_\sigma = 328$ bits (inherited from BLS signatures~\citep{boneh2001short}) and $\ell \simeq 16$ characters.
+When $n$ is large enough to permit multiple message-signature pairs, we can leverage the pseudorandomness of the masked signature codeword to use significantly fewer tokens.
+Specifically, to embed $k$ message-signature segments, we only need $k \cdot (\ell + \ell \cdot \lambda_c) - (k-1) \cdot \ell$ tokens given $\lambda_c \geq \ell$.
+Note that in practice, $\lambda_\sigma = 328 \leq \lambda_c$ bits (inherited from BLS signatures~\citep{boneh2001short}) and $\ell \simeq 16$ characters.
 The idea is to use the last $\ell$ bits of the signature from the previous message-signature pair as the message for the next segment.
-This preserves full distortion-freeness due to the pseudorandomness of the signature scheme.
-See~\Cref{fig:stacking} for a visual description of this process.
+This preserves full distortion-freeness since the signature codeword is re-randomized with a pseudorandom mask.
+See~\Cref{fig:stacking} for a visual depiction of this process.

 \paragraph{Tuning the robustness vs. distortion-freeness trade-off} We assume that each block of $\ell$ tokens has sufficient entropy (as defined by the parameter $\alpha$) to ensure our formal notion of distortion-freeness is met.
-However, in practice, one can set $\ell$ to a concrete value (e.g., determined empirically for a specific model and hyperparameters) to tweak robustness---$\ell$ should be set as low as possible such that the text quality remains similar \footnote{Our Theorem~\ref{thm:distortion-free} proves that this similarity is closely related to how much entropy each $\ell$ tokens carry.} to non-watermarked text in order to get more robustness.
+However, in practice, one can set $\ell$ to a concrete value (e.g., determined empirically for a specific model and hyperparameters) to tweak robustness---$\ell$ should be set as low as possible such that the text quality remains similar \footnote{Our Theorem~\ref{lem:distortion-free} proves that this similarity is closely related to how much entropy each $\ell$ tokens carry.} to non-watermarked text in order to get more robustness.
 When $\ell$ is low, each message-signature segment requires fewer total tokens, meaning more segments can be embedded in $n$ tokens.
 So long as one message-signature pair remains after text edits, the watermark is detectable.